UPDATE: Our Marion Cultural Centre is no longer in danger of demolition.

 What do people think?

 Jodie Pearce also commented on the online petition.
-“Marion Cultural Centre is one of the few fully acesssible places to meet and gather—and people can actually hear each other thanks to the design and acoustic treatment of the building.
+“Marion Cultural Centre is one of the few fully accessible places to meet and gather—and people can actually hear each other thanks to the design and acoustic treatment of the building.
 It’s a true civic hub and a renowned arts hub.”

 Alirio Zavarce is director of the True North Youth Theatre Ensemble, which is for performers aged eight to 17.
 He established it to fill a gap in theatre opportunities for children in Adelaide’s northern suburbs.
 He describes the Cultural Centre as being set up to nourish the community.